 Company Common Shares are listed on the New York Stock Exchange, or NYSE, under the symbol "SKT".
-The closing price of Company Common Shares on April 23, 2009 was \$34.01 per share.
-We have applied to list the Company Common Shares offered by this prospectus on the NYSE.
+The closing price of Company Common Shares on May 5, 2009 was \$30.84 per share.
+The Company Common Shares offered by this prospectus have been approved, upon notice of issuance, for listing on the NYSE.